tonypilz/singleton/README.md

 void main(){
     global::Instance<A> a;                   // 1) construct instance of A and make it globally accessible bar();
-}                                            // 2) deregistration destruction of 'a'
+}                                            // 2) deregistration and destruction of 'a'

 void bar() {
     global::instance<A>()->foo();            // 3) prints "foo"